-Google is bringing its Shopping Actions program to Europe, after first launching in the U.S. Shopping Actions allows buyers to buy a product directly from Google’s search result list.
-France is the second country where Google has made Shopping Actions available.
+Google is bringing its Shopping Actions (Buy with Google) program to Europe, after first launching in the U.S. Shopping Actions allows buyers to buy a product directly from Google’s search result list.
+France is the second country where Google has made Shopping Actions (Buy with Google) available.
 The French e-commerce market is considered the best for e-commerce players to test a new strategy for the entire European market.
 So, how exactly does this new Google program work?
 And what are its benefits?

-Currently around 1000 brands and retailers use the Shopping Actions program in the U.S. Following initial tests, retailers using Shopping Actions have seen the average size of their customers’ shopping baskets increase by 30%.
+Currently, around 1000 brands and retailers use the Shopping Actions (Buy with Google) program in the U.S. Following initial tests, retailers using Shopping Actions (Buy with Google) have seen the average size of their customers’ shopping baskets increase by 30%.
 Tests on Shopping Actions are also underway in France with major brands such as Carrefour, Auchan and FNAC.
 The same positive results can be seen there.
 If this positive trend continues, Shopping Actions will soon be introduced in other European countries, so brands and retailers should be prepared for this.

 N.B. – Google will take care of customer service.

 For several months, Lengow has been working with Google France to enable merchants to send their product data feeds to Shopping Actions and manage orders through respective APIs.

 In France, Lengow enables users to publish and sell products on Shopping Actions (Buy with Google).
 If products are already sold via Google Shopping or online marketplaces via the Lengow platform, it’s much easier to perform the technical integration.
 Orders via shopping actions can be easily managed within the Lengow platform.

 If the Shopping Actions (Buy with Google) test is successful in France, we can expect many other European countries will follow, including the UK.
 Thanks to Lengow, dealers are prepared for this new, important sales channel.

 For further questions please contact our team: